 There are several ways you can change your current workspace, so you are sitting correctly, such as adjusting your chair, supporting your back, and placing your screen at eye level, thereby improving posture and reducing the risk of back and neck pain.

-You can also use office furniture that doubles as exercise equipment, specifically designed to stop you from sitting down all day, such as standing desks and treadmill desks, as well as furniture that will help address issues of poor posture, such as kneeling chairs.
+You can also use office furniture that doubles as exercise equipment, specifically designed to stop you from sitting down all day, such as standing desks and treadmill desks, as well as furniture that will help address issues of poor posture, such as kneeling chairs and office footrests.

 Organize Your Desk